razvii22/epsicronics/README.md

 # epsicronics
-A repo for my ongoing hobby of repurposing old electronics
+A repo for my ongoing hobby of repurposing old electronics and/or designing electronics projects